-Rental Projects 5 points If a member or members of the Bank provide(s) long-term financing with a minimum term of fifteen (15) years to the project ( i.e. , permanent financing, participation in permanent financing, or letter of credit for credit enhancement), direct purchase of tax credits, or purchase of tax credits through a proprietary investment fund, the sum total of which constitutes $\geq 10\%$ of total development cost.
+Rental Projects 4 points If a member or members of the Bank provide(s) long-term financing with a minimum term of fifteen (15) years to the project ( i.e. , permanent financing, participation in permanent financing, or letter of credit for credit enhancement), direct purchase of tax credits, or purchase of tax credits through a proprietary investment fund, the sum total of which constitutes $\geq 10\%$ of total development cost.
 Projects consisting of rehabilitation-only are eligible to receive points for long-term financing only if a member or members of the Bank commit(s) to provide financing for the proposed rehabilitation $\geq 10\%$ of total development cost.
-2 points If a member or members of the Bank provide(s) long-term financing with a minimum term of fifteen (15) years to the project ( i.e. , permanent financing, participation in permanent financing, or letter of credit for credit enhancement), direct purchase of tax credits, or purchase of tax credits through a proprietary investment fund, the sum total of which constitutes $\geq 5\%$ and $< 10\%$ of total development cost.
-1 point If a member or members of the Bank provide(s) intermediate or short- term financing to the project ( i.e. , construction or bridge loan, participation in a construction or bridge loan, or performance guaranty letters of credit), the sum of which constitutes $\geq 10\%$ of total development cost.
+3 points If a member or members of the Bank provide(s) long-term financing with a minimum term of fifteen (15) years to the project ( i.e. , permanent financing, participation in permanent financing, or letter of credit for credit enhancement), direct purchase of tax credits, or purchase of tax credits through a proprietary investment fund, the sum total of which constitutes $\geq$ 5% and < 10% of total development cost.
+2 points If a member or members of the Bank provide(s) intermediate or short- term financing to the project ( i.e. , construction or bridge loan, participation in a construction or bridge loan, or performance guaranty letters of credit), the sum of which constitutes $\geq 10\%$ of total development cost.
+Owner-Occupied Projects 6 points If a member or members of the Bank will definitively provide financing with a minimum loan term of five (5) years to $\geq 25\%$ of all qualified homebuyers/homeowners.
+3 points with a minimum loan term of five (5) years to $\geq 25\%$ of all qualified c.
+PROJECTS SERVING LOW-INCOME MINORITY AREAS | 4 Fixed Points